awsdocs/AWS-Kinesis-Video-Documentation/doc_source/API_CreateStream.md

 HTTP Status Code: 400

  **ResourceInUseException**
-The stream is currently not available for this operation\.
+The signaling channel is currently not available for this operation\.
 HTTP Status Code: 400

  **TagsPerResourceExceededLimitException**